realistschuckle/tilejq/index.md

 $('#tileview').tilejq();
 {% endhighlight %}

+**tilejq** assumes that the children of the element that you pass contains tiles.
+It assumes that the tiles have two children, one that shows the summary information and another that shows the expanded information.

 If the tileview changes, that is, you add new tiles through some DOM manipulation magic, please call `.tilejq()` again so the library can do its magic and mark your tiles.